dmartine/TNRIS-workshop/web/wab_deploy.md

 Now that you have a customized Web AppBuilder application running on your own web server, we can make it available for other webmap authors in our Organization to take advantage of as well.

-In this exercise, you will:
+In this lab, you will:
 * **Register your local application as an ArcGIS Online Item**
 * **Create a new group to share the item**
 * **Ensure that ArcGIS Online is using content from this group when displaying templates**